K

 A teammate needs to manage billing.

-Assign them the Billing role, or the Owner can handle it directly.
-To change a teammate's role, go to the Teammates page.
+Assign them the Billing role, or let the Owner handle it directly.
+Change roles on the Teammates page.

 An SSO user can't log in.